Book of Sirach: Authorship

 Yeshua ben Eleazar ben Sira (Ben Sira, or—according to the Greek text—"Joshua the son of Sirach of Jerusalem") was a Hellenistic Jewish scribe of the Second Temple period.
 He wrote the Book of Sirach in Biblical Hebrew around 180 BCE.
-Among all Hebrew Biblical and apocryphal writers, Ben Sira is unique in that he is the only one to have signed his work.
+Among all Hebrew biblical and apocryphal writers, Ben Sira is unique in that he is the only one to have signed his work.

+Sirach is the Greek form of the family name Sira, which in Aramaic likely means "thorn," probably related to the Hebrew word sirim, "thorns."
+The Greek form adds the letter Chi, an addition comparable to that found in Akeldama(ch) in Acts 1:19.
+This transliteration possibly serves as a sign that the name is indeclinable in Greek.

 Date and historical setting

 The Book of Sirach is generally dated to the first quarter of the 2nd century BCE.
-The text refers in the past tense to "the high priest, Simon son of Onias" in 50:1.
+The text refers in the past tense to "the high priest, Simon son of Onias" in Sirach 50:1.
 This passage almost certainly refers to Simon the High Priest, the son of Onias II, who died in 196 BCE.
 Because the struggles between Simon's successors (Onias III, Jason, and Menelaus) are not alluded to in the book, nor is the Seleucid king Antiochus IV Epiphanes (who acceded to the throne in 175 BCE), the book must therefore have been written between 196 and 175 BCE.